sillsdev/ptx2pdf/docs/documentation/snippets.md

 This file contains a structured list of snippets.
 Destinations are marked with different kinds of fences.
 Thus snippets to go into the .tex or ptxprint-mods.tex are fenced with `tex`.
-Items for PrintDraftChanges are marked by `regex`.
+Items for PrintDraftChanges are marked by `perl` (Ideally `regex` but syntax highlighting works so much better with a recognised language).
 Each snippet has a second level title, a description, the code and then marked with a 3rd level is a section called `Implementation` that describes how the snippet works, rather than how to use it.